speed1992/ics-live-feed/README.md

 ## 🛠️ Project Architecture

 This repository is designed to be entirely self-sufficient.
-A GitHub Action runs daily at midnight UTC, executes the Playwright scraper, and commits any new movie screenings back to the `.ics` file.
+A GitHub Action runs daily at midnight UTC, executes the Playwright scraper, and commits any new movie screenings back to the repository, updating the GitHub Pages site.

 <details>
 <summary><strong>📦 requirements.txt</strong></summary>